 - Turn the fish over and pat the remaining beet mixture evenly over the salmon making certain to cover the entire surface.

 - Fold the ends of the plastic wrap over the salmon and then cover the entire tray in plastic wrap.
-Stack another 1/4 sheet baking tray on top of the fish and weigh down with a heavy object such as a CAST IRON POT lid and refrigerate for 48 to 72 hours, depending on the thickness of the fish).
+Stack another quarter sheet baking tray on top of the fish and weigh down with a heavy object such as a cast iron pot lid and refrigerate for 48 to 72 hours, depending on the thickness of the fish).

 - Once cured, unwrap the salmon, pour the juices down the sink, and gently rinse the fish to remove the rub.